TheLooped/Devoid/README.md

 - [ ] Comprehensive User Documentation 📚

 ## License
-The Devoid Installer project is licensed under the MIT License.
+The Devoid Installer project is licensed under the MIT(LICENSE) License.